-Perhaps one of the greatest illustrations in the Bible for our learning is the Israelites' experience in the Wilderness.
+Perhaps one of the greatest illustrations in the Bible we are given for our learning, is the Israelites' experience in the Wilderness.
 Although all of Israel [several millions] were brought out of Egypt by the Blood of the Lamb, most of that generation, because of unbelief, were not allowed to enter the Promised Land!

-In this writing we will see why only two — Joshua and Caleb — were allowed to enter in, and we will see who Joshua and Caleb represent today.
+In this writing we will see why only two of that generation — Joshua and Caleb — were allowed to enter in, and we will see who Joshua and Caleb represent today.

-Together, Joshua and Caleb paint a prophetic picture for us today that tells us who will be allowed to enter in to the "Promised land," and how we might be among those who enter in.
-This example is very important for our learning and instruction, so let's look into this.
+Together, Joshua and Caleb paint a prophetic picture for us today, telling us who will be allowed to enter in to the "Promised land," and how we might be among those who enter in.
+This example is very important for our learning and instruction, so let us look carefully into this.

-In order to learn from Joshua and Caleb, it is important to notice two things:
+First, in order to learn from the example of Joshua and Caleb, it is important to notice two things:

 - Why the rest of that generation were not allowed to enter in; and